gvwilson/thirdbit/src/fiction/iffy/index.md

 A second followed,
-then a third with a six-digit number stenciled next to it, and then the tunnel leveled out and automatic lights came on over her head, turning everything the dark red she associated with night watches.
+then a third with a six-digit number stenciled next to it, and then the tunnel leveled out and automatic lights came on over her head, turning everything the blood red she associated with night watches.

 The bots slowed and stopped
 as the dolly rolled into a dimly-lit space several times larger